Cray-HPE/docs-csm/operations/node_management/Node_Management_Workflows.md

     The Administrator physically removes the compute nodes and powers them off.

-    The following steps \(3-9\) occur automatically as different API's interact with each other.
+    The following steps \(3-9\) occur automatically as different APIs interact with each other.

 3.  **No heartbeats**